gruntwork-io/terragrunt-ls/README.md

 This is a simple language server for [Terragrunt](https://terragrunt.gruntwork.io/).

+It's a work in progress, and we're looking to start coordination with the Terragrunt community to make this the best possible language server for Terragrunt.

 ## Capabilities

 The capabilities of this language server are documented in the [server capabilities documentation](./docs/server-capabilities.md).

+## Setup

+For instructions on how to setup the Terragrunt Language Server in your editor, see the [setup documentation](./docs/setup.md).

 ## Contributions